noemistatcat/Sparkify-Capstone-Project/README.md

 <a name="descripton"></a>
 ## Description

-The goal for this project is to predict customer churn for Sparkify, a fictitious digital music subscription service.
+The main goal for this project is to predict customer churn for Sparkify, a fictitious digital music subscription service.

 The following steps were undertaken: